How Long Does a Dog Stay in Heat?Updated: April 05, 2023

 "Smaller breeds tend to go into heat for the first time around six months of age, while larger dogs can be two years old before they come into heat."

-Signs Your Dog Is in Heat
+Signs Your Dog is in Heat

 - The vulva will become swollen (up to four times its regular size) and you will most likely notice your dog licking the area more often

-- More attention to male dogs
+- Seeking more attention from male dogs

 - Mucus-like bloody discharge, but thins and turns pinkish-red in color later in the cycle